Executive recruitment remains buoyant in the Asia Pacific region. 2010 saw substantial growth in most industries and headcount expanded accordingly.

 Employers are facing more incidents of employment offers being rejected.
-Common reasons for rejection are higher salary expectations, competing offers with other organizations and / or counter-offers from the candidate’s current organization.
+Common reasons for rejection are higher salary expectations, competing offers with other organisations and / or counter-offers from the candidate’s current organisation.
 This has put a lot of emphasis on the effectiveness of the talent acquisition process.

 Globally, regulators and governments are putting pressure on banks regarding their compensation practices.
 Banks are required to adopt a more prudent and transparent approach to bonus payouts.
 This includes more stringent disclosure of bonuses, implementation of performance scorecards in justifying big payouts and claw back policies in the event of weak performance.

 In order to align incentives with the long term performance of the bank and to discourage excessive risk taking, most major banks have started to adjust base salaries upward (moving a higher % of total compensation into base) or implemented a new bonus scheme (more in the form of shares or deferred cash instead of purely cash).
 This has resulted in some discontent among employees and higher attrition though it remains to be seen how this will evolve.
 The front office will be more affected as cash bonuses have traditionally formed a major component of front office overall packages.